 Integration

 A connection to an external service that your agent can interact with.
-Integrations enable agents to send emails, update CRMs, post to Slack, query databases, and more.Example: Gmail integration allowing your agent to send quotes via email.
+Integrations enable agents to send emails, update CRMs, post to team chat, query databases, and more.Example: An email integration allowing your agent to send quotes after approval.

 Trigger